Beauty tips from top make up artists

 All of us want gorgeous, clear skin but unfortunately we don’t have a superstar facialist and nutritionist on hand to ensure we’re getting the best beauty tips out there.

-We’ve put together a guide to healthy skin directly from nine of the best skincare advice from celebrity skin gurus across the globe.
+We’ve put together a guide to healthy skin directly from nine of the best top skin gurus across the globe.

 1 – Feed your glow

 If you want gorgeous skin, what you put in your body is just as important as what you put on your face:

 “I always take omega oils as they help your cells hold onto moisture more effectively which is crucial in winter,” Sarah Chapman, London’s most sought-after facialist who has tended to Sienna Miller and Uma Thurman’s skin, says.
 “I would also always recommend vitamin C for health but also to support capillary walls in extreme temperatures and help prevent broken capillaries”

 2 – Switch one hot drink a day for a green juice